Diseases

 Q. How do people get rabies?

-A. People get rabies from contact with a rabid animal.
-The exposure is nearly always through a bite, but rabies can also be transmitted if a rabid animal's saliva comes into contact with a person's broken skin, eyes or mouth.
-It is important to note that in developing countries, dogs are the main source of the rabies virus.
-In the U.S. and other developed nations where pets are vaccinated, bats and wild animals become the major concern.
+A. People get rabies from a rabid animal.
+Exposure is nearly always through a bite, but rabies can also be transmitted if a rabid animal's saliva comes into contact with a person's broken skin, eyes or mouth.

 Q. Can all animals transmit rabies?